ArminKleinert/NeonLyra/core_functions.md

   Pure?
 Yes

-  Add a number of elements to the end of a list.
+  Add a number of elements to a collection.
+  If the collection is a list, uses cons.
+Otherwise, uses add.
 ```
 ### Function: `const`
 ```